-UPDATE 1-POSCO Q2 profit jumps 44 pct from year ago on improved profit margins
+UPDATE 2-POSCO Q2 profit jumps 44 pct from year ago on improved profit margins

 POSCO's second-quarter operating profit was 28 percent lower than the first quarter, when profit margins were at 9.1 percent.

+The company forecasts operating profit to improve in the third quarter on higher output and sales growth and a likely drop in raw material costs.

-Coking coal, used in furnaces to make steel, will be between $140 and $160 a tonne during the third quarter, down from $194 in the second quarter, the company said.
+Coking coal, used in furnaces to make steel, are forecast to be between $140 and $160 a tonne during the third quarter, down from $194 in the second quarter, the company said.

-Looking ahead, POSCO may have to contend with possible steel tariffs by the United States.
+Meanwhile, iron ore prices will be between $60 and $65 per tonne in the third quarter, down from $63 in the previous quarter, it said.

-To protect the U.S. steel industry against cheaper steel imports from China, South Korea and others, President Donald Trump said last week that he is considering quotas and tariffs to deal with the "big problem" of steel dumping.
+To protect U.S. companies against cheaper steel imports from China, South Korea and others, President Donald Trump said last week that he is considering quotas and tariffs.

-Senior U.S. and Chinese officials on Wednesday held talks aimed at reducing the U.S. trade deficit with Beijing, however neither side could agree on the steps to take.
+However, the tariffs would have little impact on POSCO's sales since U.S. exports only accounted for 1 percent of its sales in the first half of 2017, said Jeong Tak, head of POSCO's steel business on call discussing the results.

+“We will expand domestic demand by products and diversify exports to minimize the impact,” Jeong said.

 POSCO shares ended up nearly 3 percent at 327,000 won per share while the benchmark KOSPI index closed 0.5 percent higher before the earnings release. ($1 = 1,124.1700 won) (Reporting by Jane Chung and Hyunjoo Jin; Editing by Christian Schmollinger)